ExposeShowUsYourData/aquadex/Readme.md

 * Google Maps Directions API: Used for routing and navigation from user's current location to destination (location of restaurant, club, etc.)

 * Backendless: On-demand Mobile Backend as a Service (mBaaS) platform.

+* Monocular API (not used in the PoC): Can be used to identify species.